dethburger/Airline_Satisfaction/README.md

 # Airline_Satisfaction
-This is project on airline customer satisfaction using machine learning.
+This is a project on airline customer satisfaction prediction using machine learning.